klsanch/personal-website/content/home/teaching.md

  - Intergroup Communication (Dr. Hazel Markus & Dereca Blackmon)

-I have also been a Head Instructor for the following classes at Stanford:
+I have been a Head Instructor for the following classes at Stanford:
  - Introduction to Social Psychology

+ I have guest lectured in the following classes at Stanford:
+ - Cultural Psychology (Dr. Hazel Markus)